anchit-nishant/ResumeQnA/README.md

 ### Get Agent Details

-To retrieve the full JSON configuration of a specific registered agent:
+To retrieve the full JSON configuration of a specific registered agent, use the `get` command.
+The script will use the `AGENTSPACE_APP_ID` from your `.env` file to identify the correct agent application.
+It will then prompt you for the specific numeric ID of the agent you wish to inspect (which you can find with the `list` command).

 ```bash
 python register_agent.py get
 ```
-The script will prompt you to enter the numeric ID of the agent you wish to inspect.

 ### Delete a Registered Agent

-To remove an agent from Agentspace, you will first need its numeric ID from the `list` command.
+To remove an agent from Agentspace, use the `delete` command.
+It will use the `AGENTSPACE_APP_ID` from your `.env` file to identify the correct agent application.

 ```bash
 python register_agent.py delete
 ```
-The script will prompt you to enter the ID of the agent you wish to delete.
+The script will prompt you for the numeric ID of the agent to delete (which you can find with the `list` command).

 ## Interacting with the Deployed Agent